rrutter/GLTF/README.md

 This is a simple GLTF viewer for c++ and opengl. only uses yyjson. no tinygltf or anything like that.
-NOT OPTIMIZED!
+It's not optimized for learning purposes.
+There are some helper methods in the GLTFBuffer (and other classes) that are not utilized.